-Review of the Debt and Equity Tax Rules
+Review of the Debt and Equity Tax Rules (including accelerated and final reports)

 On 14 May 2013, the then Deputy Prime Minister and Treasurer and the Assistant Treasurer and Minister Assisting for for Financial Services & Superannuation announced that the Board would undertake a review combining a post-implementation review of the debt and equity rules with a review of whether there can be improved arrangements within the Australian tax system to address any inconsistencies between Australia’s and other jurisdictions’ debt and equity rules that could give rise to tax arbitrage opportunities.

 On 4 June 2013, the Assistant Treasurer and Minister Assisting for Deregulation announced the terms of reference with regard to this review.
+In addressing the terms of reference two reports were prepared by the Board including an accelerated and final report as detailed below.

 Terms of reference